iankronquist/zeta/README.md

 language I'm working on in my spare time.
 Zeta draws inspiration from LISP, Smalltalk, ML, Python, JavaScript and C. The language is currently at the early prototype stage, meaning the syntax and semantics are likely to change a lot in the coming months.

 At the moment, this platform and language is mostly of interest to tinkerers and those with a special interest in compilers or language design.
+It's still much too early to talk about adoption and long term goals.
+I'll be happy if this project can help me and others learn more about language and compiler design.

 ## Quickstart